renatomaia/loski/doc/manual.md

 If `address` is provided, it is the address structure used to store the result.

-In case of errors, it returns `nil` plus a string describing the error.
+In case of errors, it returns `nil` plus an error message.

 The current standard implementation of this operation may return the following [error messages](#errmsg).